These pages are designed to help teachers rapidly adapt their delivery of teaching and course assessments as an alternative to face-to-face teaching.

 - Share PowerPoint/Keynote/Google Slides with your teaching notes included as annotations/presenter notes.
 See guides for PowerPoint, Keynote and Google Slides.

-- Pre-record your lectures or classes.
-Use Zoom to record yourself speaking to slides or perhaps addressing your webcam directly.
+- Develop short videos of yourself speaking to camera, or narrated recordings of your slides.
 This can be done in your home if you have a computer with a webcam and microphone.
+See recording teaching materials.

 - Use built-in functionality within PowerPoint/Keynote to record voice-over narration of slides.
 [Guides for PowerPoint and Keynote].

-- Utilise previously recorded lectures from the Lecture Theatre Recording (LTR) service.
-These are available online after the initial recording for 12 months, then archived for an additional 6 months before deletion.
+- Utilise previously recorded lectures from the Lecture Theatre Recording service.

 - Draw on existing video material of lecturers, talks, seminars etc. that are already available online.

-Read details on the University approaches and communications relating to assessment in this ever-changing environment.
+Read details on the University’s approach to assessment in this rapidly-changing environment.